sweezy793/crypto-notifier/README.md

 ## How to install

+Make sure you have Node.js and npm installed.
+After that do a `npm install` to install all necessary node modules.
 Based on your environment, run the following commands to generate the build and directly run the executable file

 ### Windows
 `npm run package-win`